People Clusters as Concept

 - Clusters lend themselves to the formation of advocates, people or teams who would undertake research, spark prayer, report on progress and difficulties.
 These are more likely to form around a relatively few clusters than around thousands of UPGs.

 - In summary, the people cluster concept can lead to improved efficiency and effectiveness as the missions force works to make disciples of all nations.

-How many Muslim people groups in Russia are unreached?
+How many Muslim people groups in Central Asia have a complete Bible in their primary language but are unreached?
 Answer ...

 Unreached Peoples Fact